RobTillaart/PCF85263/README.md

 **Experimental**

-This library is to use the NXP PCF85263 RTC.
+This library is written to use the NXP PCF85263 RTC.

+The functionality implemented is just basic date time retrieval.

+More functionality upon request (if time permits)

 ### Related